JoshuaSimon/N-Body-Problem/README.md

 # N-Body-Problem
-Numerical simulation of the classic n-body-problem using pyhton.
+Numerical simulation of the classic n-body-problem using python and julia.

 For some background information (German only) see: http://www.tat.physik.uni-tuebingen.de/~kley/lehre/cp-prakt/projekte/projekt-speith.pdf